aws-samples/mainframe-data-utilities/README.md

     ],
 ```

-The parameters above will inform the `extract-ebcdic-to-ascii.py` script that records having "0002" hexadecimal value between its 5th and 6th bytes must be converted through the layout specified in "transf1" layout.
+The parameters above will inform the `extract_ebcdic_to_ascii.py` script that records having "0002" hexadecimal value between its 5th and 6th bytes must be converted through the layout specified in "transf1" layout.
 Whereas records that contain "0000" at the same position will be extracted with the "transf2" layout.

 The result of the change above must be a file like [COBKS05-rules.json](sample-data/COBKS05-rules.json).

-3. Run `extract-ebcdic-to-ascii.py`to extract the `CLIENT.EBCDIC.txt` into an ASCII file.
+3. Run `extract_ebcdic_to_ascii.py`to extract the `CLIENT.EBCDIC.txt` into an ASCII file.

 ```
-python3 extract-ebcdic-to-ascii.py sample-data/COBKS05-list.json
+python3 extract_ebcdic_to_ascii.py -local-json sample-data/COBKS05-list.json
 ```

 4. Check the [CLIENT.ASCII.txt](sample-data/CLIENT.ASCII.txt) file.